What should I know about transitioning from service?

-If you are a member of the National Guard or Reserves, you may be worried about transitioning from military service back into a civilian workplace.
-Will you return to the same position with the same responsibilities?
+If you are a member of the National Guard or Reserves, you may be worried about transitioning from military service back into your civilian workplace.
+Will you be able to pick up where you left off?
 Will your colleagues understand what you’ve been through and welcome you back?

-Your experiences in the service — both positive and negative —may have made you a different person than you were before you entered, and changed the way you look at things and deal with people.
-If you were in combat or experienced stressful or traumatic situations, you may have developed habits that helped you cope in those situations, but could be misunderstood or problematic in civilian life.
+Whether you served during a war or in peacetime, your experiences in the service — both positive and negative — have made you a different person than you were before you entered, and may have changed the way you look at things and deal with people.
+Stressful or traumatic situations may have resulted in habits or ways of coping that can be misunderstood or problematic in civilian life.

 As you adjust to your transition from the military, you may: